-The net asset value of each Class/Sub-Class of each Sub-Fund will be expressed in the reference currency of the respective Sub-Fund as a per share figure, and shall be determined on any Valuation Date (as defined below), by the Management Company by dividing the value of the net assets attributable to that Class/Sub-Class being the value of the assets attributable to that Class/Sub-Class less the liabilities attributable to that Class/Sub-Class the liabilities attributable to that Class/Sub-Class the not the class/Sub-Class the liabilities attributable to that Class/Sub-Class the not the class/Sub-Class the number of shares of that Class/Sub-Class the not the class/Sub-Class the number of shares of that Class (shares of the number of shares of that Class (shares of the number
+The net asset value of each Class/Sub-Class of each Sub-Fund will be expressed in the reference currency of the respective Sub-Fund as a per share figure, and shall be determined on any Valuation Date (as defined below), by the Management Company by dividing the value of the net assets attributable to that Class/Sub-Class being the value of the assets attributable to that Class/Sub-Class less the liabilities attributable to that Class/Sub-Class, on the Valuation Date, by the number of shares of that Class/Sub-Class then outstanding (the "Net Asset Value").

-The Net Asset Value of each Class/Sub-Class of each Sub-Fund will be calculated on such a bank business day in Luxembourg (being a day on which banks are open for business in Luxembourg other than 24 December) as being defined for each Sub-Fund in the appendices to this prospectus (each a "Valuation Date").
+The Net Asset Value of each Class/Sub-Class of each Sub-Fund will be calculated on such a bank business day in Luxembourg (being a day on which banks are open for business in Luxembourg other than 24 December) as being defined for each Sub-Fund in the appendices to this prospectus (each a "Valuation Date") unless otherwise stated in the appendix for a specific Sub-Fund.